-Revenue Impact ⊠ Budgeted Expenditure Impact Workload Impact No Fiscal Impact

-Provide the revenue impact or N/A if no impact.
-(What is the estimated impact on revenue?
-What funds would be impacted?
-Provide additional detail as necessary.)

-Provide the budgeted expenditure impact or N/A if no impact.
+☐ Revenue Impact☐ Workload Impact ⊠ Budgeted Expenditure Impact □ No Fiscal Impact □ ☐ Non-Budgeted Expenditure Impact REVENUE IMPACT Provide the revenue in Provide additional deta npact or N/A if no impact.
+(What is the e estimated impact on revenue?
+What funds would be impacted? expenditure impact or N/A if no impac et.
 (List Org/Account # and fund.
-What is the amount of budget to be used?
-Does this shift existing budget away from existing programs/services?
-Provide additional detail as necessary.)

-Funding is available in the 2023 Capital Improvement Program, Water Fund budget in the amount of \$1,688,595.53.
-This project may require additional budget.
-Additional funding will be requested in a future supplemental if needed.
-All program project budgets will be reviewed at year end to determine the need for a supplemental request.
+What is the amount of budget ng programs/services?
+Provide additional detail as necessary.) \$1,688,595.5 future supple the need for 53.
+This project may require addit vement Program, Water Fund budget in the amount of ional budget.
+Additional funding will be requested in a ject budgets will be reviewed at year end to determine Provide the non-budge impact.

-ORG: 52416 ACCT:68410

-Provide the non-budgeted expenditure impact or N/A if no impact.
 (Provide information on non-budgeted costs.
-Include Personal Services, Supplies and Services, Interfund Charges, and Capital needs.
+Include , and Capital needs.
 Provide additional detail as necessary.)

-Provide the workload impact or N/A if no impact.
+WORKLOAD IMPA mpact or N/A if no impact.
 (Will more staff be needed or is the change absorbable?
-If new FTE(s) are needed, provide numbers and types of positions, and a duty summary.
+If new FTE(s) are summary.
 Provide additional detail as necessary.)
+N/A ESTIONS FOR CO UNCIL

+Qι